Stroboscope: Electronic

 Xenon flash lamps are used for medium- and high-intensity strobe applications.
 Sufficiently rapid or bright flashing may require active cooling such as forced-air or water cooling to prevent the xenon flash lamp from melting.

 History

-Joseph Plateau of Belgium is generally credited with the invention of the stroboscope in 1832, when he used a disc with radial slits which he turned while viewing images on a separate rotating wheel.
-Plateau's device became known as the "Phenakistoscope".
-There was an almost simultaneous and independent invention of the device by the Austrian Simon Ritter von Stampfer, which he named the "Stroboscope", and it is his term which is used today.
+Joseph Plateau of Belgium is generally credited with the introduction of the stroboscope in 1833, as a fast spinning disc with pictures between radial slits that appear animated when their reflection in a mirror is viewed through the slits.
+Plateau's device became known as the "Phenakistiscope".
+There was an almost simultaneous and independent invention of the device by the Austrian Simon Ritter von Stampfer, which he named the "stroboscopische Scheiben", and it is his term which is used today.
 The etymology is from the Greek words στρόβος - strobos, meaning "whirlpool" and σκοπεῖν - skopein, meaning "to look at".

-As well as having important applications for scientific research, the earliest inventions received immediate popular success as methods for producing moving pictures, and the principle was used for numerous toys.
-Other early pioneers employed rotating mirrors, or vibrating mirrors known as mirror galvanometers.